Sara-Tucker/python-notes/django/models.md

 <br>

-#### Fields (aka database Fields):
+#### db Fields (database Fields):

-The most important part of a model – and the only required part of a model – is the list of database Fields it defines.
-Fields are specified by attributes(fields) that are classes.
+The most important part of a model – and the only required part of a model – is the list of db Fields it defines. db Fields are specified by attributes(fields) that are classes.
 ```python
 class Question(models.Model):
     #field_instance = models.XxxField()